djey47/pi-control/README.md

 How to install?
 ---------------

-Please have a look at wiki: https://github.com/djey47/pi-control/wiki/How-to-install%3F
+Please have a look at [wiki](https://github.com/djey47/pi-control/wiki/How-to-install%3F)

 Configuration:
 --------------

-Please have a look at wiki: https://github.com/djey47/pi-control/wiki/How-to-configure%3F
+Please have a look at [wiki](https://github.com/djey47/pi-control/wiki/How-to-configure%3F)

 How to use:
 -----------

-Please have a look at wiki: https://github.com/djey47/pi-control/wiki/How-to-use%3F
+Please have a look at [wiki](https://github.com/djey47/pi-control/wiki/How-to-use%3F)